trendscenter/coinstac/guides/computation-development.md

 Here’s what you’ll need to get up and running with COINSTAC:

-1. **Node.js and NPM:** You’ll need the JavaScript runtime to develop for COINSTAC.
+1. **Node.js and NPM:** You’ll need version 6.x.x of the JavaScript runtime to develop for COINSTAC.
 The easiest way to get it is to [download it via the website](https://nodejs.org/en/download/).
 Alternatively, you can use [Node Version Manager](https://github.com/creationix/nvm) or [n](https://www.npmjs.com/package/n) to maintain multiple versions of Node.js on the same machine.
 2. **coinstac-simulator:** This will assist in testing your algorithms in the COINSTAC ecosystem.
 To install, run from a shell:

     ```shell